-Additionally, The Rev. Paul Rhebergen serves as the Committee Liaison to the Presbytery of New Brunswick; and Barton Ross, President of the Board of Preservation New Jersey, serves as an ex officio member of the Committee.
+Additionally, The Rev. Paul Rhebergen serves as the Liaison to the Presbytery of New Brunswick; and Barton Ross, President of the Board of Preservation New Jersey, served as an ex officio member of the Committee.
 We also acknowledge past and current members of the Preservation New Jersey Board, particularly Michael Mills, John Hatch, Megan Thomas, Michael Margulies, Jack Abgott, Michael Hanrahan and Scot Pannepacker for their past and current guidance and sharing of their experience and expertise.

 In addition to the 1867 Sanctuary Committee members, we also acknowledge and appreciate the work of the many volunteers who have played important roles in organizing, publicizing, and staffing the many activities and events associated with the 1867 Sanctuary over the years.
 Preservation New Jersey is grateful for their time, effort, and the care so freely and earnestly given toward the restoration and operation of this historic building that means so much to them and to their community.